aliakseis/FFmpegPlayer/README.md

 ![image](https://user-images.githubusercontent.com/11851670/171165625-3a111046-672c-4a75-8184-c91fde994e00.png)

+### 🎬 Video Conversion Script Generation
+This feature generates and runs a batch script that converts selected video files into a format compatible with basic players.
+The script adapts dynamically based on playback settings and optional media inputs.

+#### 🔧 Controlled via Menu Options:
+File → Convert Videos into Compatible Format Triggers the generation and running of a conversion script using FFmpeg.
+The script includes commands to re-encode or copy video, audio, and subtitle streams based on compatibility and user preferences.

+File → Autoplay When enabled, the script processes a full sequence of video files for automatic conversion.
+If combined with Looping, the entire sequence is included.
+If disabled, only the current and following files are processed.

+File → Looping When Autoplay is disabled, this option includes both the current file and its predecessors in the conversion script.
+When Autoplay is enabled, it loops through the entire detected sequence of files.

+Audio / Video → Open Audio File...
+Allows users to specify a separate audio file to be merged with the video during conversion.
+If provided, the script maps video from the original file and audio from the separate file.

+Audio / Video → Open Subtitles File...
+Enables users to attach external subtitle files.
+These are converted to UTF-8 encoding using ToUTF8.exe and saved alongside the converted videos.

+#### 🛠️ Conversion Details:
+Uses FFmpeg for media processing.

+Selects codecs based on compatibility:

+libx264 for video re-encoding if needed

+aac for audio if separate or incompatible

+Copies subtitle streams when available

+Outputs converted files to the specified folder, preserving original filenames.

 ### Bonus tip

 Playing YouTube videos in browsers may result in poor performance on slow hardware.
 Assign a keyboard shortcut to the FFmpeg player by editing its shortcut.
 Hover your mouse over the YouTube link in Firefox and bring up the shortcut.
 A player pop-up window will appear, starting the video playback.
 The same can be achieved in Chrome with some tweaking.
 [Start Chrome with this flag: --force-renderer-accessibility](https://www.chromium.org/developers/design-documents/accessibility/) and / or [set up IAccessible2 COM proxy stub DLL](https://github.com/aliakseis/IAccessible2Proxy).